 *(use less water if you are not adding lots of meat to the soup)

-1) Place a medium sized pot on medium heat , pour in the meat stock (or water), cover and bring to a boil.
+1) Place a pot on medium heat , pour in the meat stock (or water), cover and bring to a boil

-2) Add in the cooking potash, reduce the heat to minimum.
-Add in the prepared meat, okro, crayfish powder, magi and chilli.
-Combine.
-Leave the pot uncovered; simmer until the soup comes to a rolling boil.
+2) Add in the cooking potash, reduce the heat to medium.
+Add in the prepared meat, crayfish powder, magi and chilli.
+Combine, simmer for 10-12 minutes.